 Prerequisite: registration in the school psychology program.
 To be taken concurrently with GSPY 6840, 6841, 6842 A practicum in psychological assessment, effective reporting and programming implications.
 Included are clinical practice on interviewing strategies; observation skills; and, the administration, scoring and interpretation of individual psychological tests, with a focus on tests of intellectual ability.
-To be taken concurrently with GSPY 6842.
 Note: Students who received credit for GSPY 6811 may not take this course for credit.